 Can you tell the jungle is my happy place!

-Growing up in London, the urban jungle was more my reality, with nowhere to escape when you need to just be alone and grab a nature hit.
+Growing up in London, the urban jungle was more my reality, with nowhere to escape the busy crowds when you need solitude and a nature hit.

 These days in Kuala Lumpur, I’ve purposefully rented a condo that sits just in front of mother nature’s jungle.
 After a long day at work when everything is expected of you and without a ‘snooze’ button in the realms of teaching, it has been the perfect de-stress method.